 The problems that cause performance issues are often difficult to track down, even when their effects are easy to see.

 A basic starting point is a good knowledge of your system when it is operating as normal.
-Unless you know how your environment “looks” and “behaves” when it is performing properly, it can be difficult to locate the problem when performance deteriorates.
-This means that you should spend some time investigating your system when it is running smoothly and ensure that collecting performance information is an ongoing task.
-This will provide you with a basis for comparison should the performance suffer.
+Unless you know how your environment “looks” and “behaves” when it performs properly, it is difficult to locate the problem when performance deteriorates.
+Spend time investigating your system when it is running smoothly and ensure that collecting performance information is an ongoing task.
+Doing so provides you with a basis for comparison should the performance suffer.

 The following diagram illustrates the path that a request for AEM content can take, and therefore the number of different elements which can impact the performance.